Frequently Asked Questions

 A. Yes, you can deploy to a VM, an FTP site, an application server or even a behind-the-firewall Nomad cluster.
 You can deploy to anything that has an API or CLI.

-Q. Can I connect my own Docker registry instead of the internal one?
+Q. Can I connect my own Docker registry?

 Q. My Kubernetes cluster has automatic scaling/monitoring/logging.
 Will Codefresh have issues with it?

 A. Codefresh is using the standard Kubernetes API available to all compliant Kubernetes distributions.
 After a deployment is finished, Codefresh does not tamper with the cluster in any way.

 Q. Do you support deployment to Kubernetes clusters on Azure, Amazon, etc?